mplanasgit/project-1/README.md

 - Cleaning inconsistencies: `lower()`, `strip()`, `replace()`.
 - Grouping activities using **RegEx:**
     - Dictionary with RegEx pattern as value.
-    - Iterate over the dictionary to `replace()` group similar activities.
+    - Iterate over the dictionary and `replace()` to group similar activities.

 ```python
 dict_activity_regex = {